-The global bonds fund includes investments in investment grade fixed-income securities issued by U.S. and non-U.S. agency and other government, corporate, and other issuers.
-The fair values of the investments in this fund have been estimated using the net asset value per share of the investments.
+The domestic equities funds class includes investments in U.S. publicly traded equities and other assets.
+The fair value of the investments in this fund have been estimated using net asset value per share of the investments.

 The real estate funds class includes several real estate funds that invest primarily in U.S. commercial real estate.
-The fair values of the investments in this class have been estimated using the net asset value of the System's ownership interest in partners' capital.
+The fair values of the investments in this class have been estimated using net asset value of the System's ownership interest in partners' capital.